-This Shredded Barbecue recipe is made with seitan.
+This vegan barbecue recipe is made with seitan.
 Have you heard of seitan?

 Definition of seitan: Although it is made from wheat, seitan has little in common with flour or bread.
 Also called “wheat meat”, “wheat protein”, “wheat gluten” or simply “gluten”, seitan becomes surprisingly similar to the look and texture of meat when cooked, making it a popular meat substitute.”—The Spruce